pknjohns/startup/notes.md

 - Components can have properties and internal state
 - add state using `React.useState` hook function.
 It returns a variable containnig the current state and a function to update the state
 - Reactivity controls how a component reacts to actions taken by the user or events that happen within the application.
 Whenever a component's state or properties change, the render function for the component and all of its dependent component render functions are called.

+### Toolchains
+- As web programming becomes more and more complex it became necessary to abstract away some of that complexity with a series of tools.
+Some common functional pieces in a web application tool chain include:
+    - Code repository - Stores code in a shared, versioned, location.
+    - Linter - Removes, or warns, of non-idiomatic code usage.
+    - Prettier - Formats code according to a shared standard.
+    - Transpiler - Compiles code into a different format.
+For example, from JSX to JavaScript, TypeScript to JavaScript, or SCSS to CSS.
+    - Polyfill - Generates backward compatible code for supporting old browser versions that do not support the latest standards.
+    - Bundler - Packages code into bundles for delivery to the browser.
+This enables compatibility (for example with ES6 module support), or performance (with lazy loading).
+    - Minifier - Removes whitespace and renames variables in order to make code smaller and more efficient to deploy.
+    - Testing - Automated tests at multiple levels to ensure correctness.
+    - Deployment - Automated packaging and delivery of code from the development environment to the production environment.

+### Vite
+- to exit, use `ctrl + c`
+- run each command separately
+- be patient and give code time to run: sometimes it takes a while
+- to manipulate text on homepage, have to edit `App.jsx` file, not `index.html`

+### Router
+- A web framework router provides essential functionality for single-page applications.
+With a multiple-webpage application the headers, footers, navigation, and common components must be either duplicated in each HTML page, or injected before the server sends the page to the browser.
+With a single page application, the browser only loads one HTML page and then JavaScript is used to manipulate the DOM and give it the appearance of multiple pages.
+The router defines the routes a user can take through the application, and automatically manipulates the DOM to display the appropriate framework components.